The log book method can be used to substantiate work related car expense claims.

 - Leasing fees, except for Luxury Cars for which the leasing costs are replaced by a depreciation claim using the capped depreciation limit plus finance costs

 Expenses must be fully substantiated.
-This means having documentary (i.e. written) evidence available to support the claims, except for fuel and oil which may be estimated if receipts haven’t been kept.
+This means having documentary (i.e. written) evidence available to support the claims.

 Fuel and oil expenses can be claimed on the basis of a ‘reasonable estimate’.
 The Tax Office has provided specific guidance on this in Tax Determination TD97/19.